-Set in 20 acres of attractive grounds in the heart of the South Wales valleys and with history dating back to the English Civil War, Llancaiach Fawr Manor is a wedding venue that you and your guests won’t easily forget.
-The manor is located close to the B4254 and B4255 intersection between the towns of Treharris & Trelewis and Nelson and about halfway between Merthyr Tydfil and Caerphilly.
+With a history dating back to the English Civil War, Llancaiach Fawr Manor (or Maenordy Llancaiach Fawr in Welsh) is a wedding venue that you and your guests won’t easily forget.
+The manor is located near the B4254 and B4255 intersection between Treharris & Trelewis and Nelson, halfway between Merthyr Tydfil and Caerphilly.

-Amazingly there is also a Marquee on the grounds which can cater for 120+ guests.
-Llancaiach Fawr Manor has it’s own caterers and there are 5 different wedding packages to choose from (or a more bespoke option can be discussed if required).
-It’s no lie to say that looking through the venue’s Packages & Prices List, I have never seen so many different options and add ons available! – Far too many to list here.
+Amazingly there is also a Marquee on the grounds, which can cater for 120+ guests.
+Llancaiach Fawr Manor has caterers that it uses.
+There are five different wedding packages to choose from (or a more bespoke option can be discussed if required).
+It’s no lie to say that looking through the venue’s Packages & Prices List, I have never seen so many options and add-ons available! – Far too many to list here.

 Wedding Photography at Llancaiach Fawr Manor